 Stopping frequently to enjoy the views of the gorge below and the beautifully colored mountains across from us.
 We met a small group of hikers that were sitting and enjoying the view.
 We had a feeling there would be even more views when we got to the top so we encouraged them to continue up the hill!

 The trees began to thin out and the wind picked up.
 We knew we were almost to the top!
-It was more brush and less trees at the top along with some sort of communication tower.
+It was more brush and fewer trees at the top along with some sort of communication tower.
 Yay for cell service!
 We took in the views that went straight out to the ocean as if we hadn’t spent the entire day along the coast.
 It was so incredibly clear that day!
-360 degree views from the top of Buzzards Roost!
+360-degree views from the top of Buzzards Roost!
 The gorge below, the ocean in the near distance, and rolling hills everywhere.
 So spectacular!
 Apparently this isn’t the only place in Big Sur with amazing views…must go back and explore more!

-After enjoying the views, a snack and catching up on our social media we headed back down.
-The 4 mile trail is a balloon hike with a short loop that goes around the top.
+After enjoying the views, a snack, and catching up on our social media we headed back down.
+The 4-mile trail is a balloon hike with a short loop that goes around the top.
 We went back down the other side and, as always, breathed a little deeper when we reached the redwoods again.
 Some people were struggling on the way up and we promised them the views were totally worth it!
 Hope they took our advice and made it!

 Since we were traveling in our truck for the full trip we slept in the back of the truck with just our tailgate tent and air mattress in the back instead of hauling the tent.
 The campsite was large!
 We would have had plenty of space to spread out if needed.
-All we needed was the campfire ring, the picnic table and the bathroom/showers not too far away.
-Christmas dinner consisted of boxed soup, gluten free bread, and some amazing Pinot Noir!
+All we needed was the campfire ring, the picnic table, and the bathroom/showers not too far away.
+Christmas dinner consisted of boxed soup, gluten-free bread, and some amazing Pinot Noir!

 The campfire was lit, the soup was bubbling and the bread was toasted…perfect dinner.
 The wind was flowing through the treetops and would whip through our campsite on occasion dropping seeds and little branches on us.
 We kept a close eye on the fire while we played Uno.
 The hubs one this round of Uno!
 It was his turn to win! 😉 After all the wood we brought was burned we hopped in our cozy truck with what felt like a ton of blankets and slept peacefully all night…except when the wind picked up and more seeds dropped on the roof of the truck!

-After breakfast we packed up the truck and headed south on Highway 1 with our final destination being Ventura, CA (the hubs’ hometown).
+After breakfast, we packed up the truck and headed south on Highway 1 with our final destination being Ventura, CA (the hubs’ hometown).
 Knowing we would be stopping often to take in the views we left plenty of time to drive down the coast and stop wherever looked good.
 Highly recommend not having a time limit on your drive down Highway 1!!
 Take your time and enjoy every curve and vista point!

 We stopped several times to enjoy the unbelievably clear views of the ocean and rocky coastline!
 It was so amazing!!
 Small waterfalls were flowing in the canyons and the waves were crashing on the shores as we drove down the coast.
 We saw a lighthouse that was closed and then all of a sudden a huge parking lot and a ton of people just before San Simeon.
 Curious we pulled over and parked at the boardwalk of Piedras Blancas.

 So worth it!
 Everyone stopped to see Elephant Seals!!!
 There were so many of them!
 Most were sleeping and a few of the big guys were sort of challenging each other.
 The burping noises that came out of them was crazy to hear!
-According to the Friends of the Elephant Seals site the Northern Elephant Seal is the largest seal in the northern hemisphere and the males can be 14-16 feet in length and weigh 4-5,000 pounds!
-We just so happened to be there during their mating season when more are on shore.
+According to the Friends of the Elephant Seals site, the Northern Elephant Seal is the largest seal in the northern hemisphere and the males can be 14-16 feet in length and weigh 4-5,000 pounds!
+We just so happened to be there during their mating season when more are on the shore.
 Definitely stop here and check out these amazing mammals!

 Carmel was our next stop for a late lunch as we continued south.
 Once we hopped on the 101 the views did not stop!
 We passed by Morro Bay (our stop on the way home!) and then headed inland where the oak trees dotted the rolling hills.
 California is a wonderful state to live in.
 Yes, there are a lot of us but there is also a lot of beautiful open land to see.
 We are California natives and still haven’t explored all of it!